 - Programs may designate that each certificate that is approved fulfills a specific program requirement (course).

 - A student could be awarded a predetermined number of credit hours, which can be applied towards graduation requirements.
 Examples of certificate-based PLA include the Leadership Certificate Program, the NCLEX examination and the Finance Series E Examinations.

 All certificate-based PLA is approved by the established college curriculum process.

 Demonstration of Competencies

 Students may demonstrate competencies via a portfolio, or other means, and are given credit towards specific courses.
 For a course to be eligible for PLA consideration, there must be clear learning goals and rubrics to measure the learning outcomes.
 In addition, each course must be approved for PLA through the college curriculum process.
-Examples of PLA through demonstration of competencies includes the portfolio for the Bachelor of Business Administration program and flight checks in the Aviation program.
+An example of PLA through demonstration of competencies includes the portfolio for the Bachelor of Business Administration program.
 Students pay a $500 evaluation fee and then $50 for each approved credit.

 Westminster belongs to the Acadeum College Consortium (acadeum.com), through which students can take online courses offered by other private institutions in the Council for Independent Colleges (CIC) as if they were Westminster courses.
 That is, these courses appear on the Westminster transcript and impact GPAs just as if they were taken at Westminster.
 Tuition is billed at the regular rate* and applicable financial aid can be applied.
 Students may take no more than one consortium course per semester (two allowed for summer) and no more than four courses overall towards an undergraduate or nine credits towards a graduate degree.
 These courses will fulfill elective credit, but if merited, students can seek consideration for a course to count towards WCore, major, or minor requirements by contacting the Registrar’s Office, which will coordinate review with respective department chairs or committee representatives.